waitthisisnt2015/revoltreaxchecker/README.md

 # how to use
 to use it you simpily right click a message to get the message id press the * key on your keyboard

+#  revoltreaxchecker © 2023 by waitthisisnt2015 is licensed under Attribution-ShareAlike 4.0 International